parvindschauhan/html/docs/notes.md

    - `grid-template-rows` defines the rows of the grid.
    - `grid-gap` sets the gap between grid items.
    - `grid-column` and `grid-row` position grid items within the grid.

-These cheat sheets cover some of the essential aspects of HTML and CSS.
-Printing them on the other side of the semantic HTML cheat sheet will provide you with comprehensive references for your HTML journey.